Witney Carson Looks Lovely In Denim For Instagram Snap

 Witney Carson looks lovely in denim in a snap uploaded to Instagram where the Dancing with the Stars professional is posing with two animal companions as she remains with family during the COVID-19 pandemic.
-The dancer appears to have retreated to her clan’s home base of Utah where she can shelter in place alongside her parents Jill and Tyler, husband Carson, sister Camry, brothers Cade and Jaxton and other family members.
+The dancer appears to have retreated to her clan’s home base of Utah where she can shelter in place alongside her parents Jill and Tyler, husband Carson, sister Camry, brothers Cade and Jaxton, and other family members.

-Witney is wearing an outfit of had to toe denim, looking stunning against the rural backdrop.
-She is standing with two horses, one grey and one brown, who are each behind a tall brown gate.
-The animals are standing tall and strong behind the 5 foot 3-inch dancer, who appears to be dwarfed by their height.
+Witney is wearing an outfit of head-to-toe denim, looking stunning against the rural backdrop.
+She is standing with two horses, one gray and one brown, who are each behind a tall brown gate.
+The animals are standing tall and strong behind the 5-foot-3-inch dancer, who appears to be dwarfed by their height.
 It was not revealed if these animals reside on the property the family owns in American Fork, Utah.

 She paired a light-colored denim jacket with a pair of jeans in the same hue.
 There are rips in the knees of her jeans, and at the bottom, they are substantially cuffed up above her ankles.
 Witney paired them with white socks and sneakers.